 A Natural Wonder Unlike Any Other

-Yet much of Zion’s beauty is display right from the canyon floor.
-In 15-mile long Zion Canyon, paved roads and accessible nature trails make sightseeing easy.
-Great White Throne, pillar of white Navajo sandstone that featured prominently on the park’s 1938 WPA poster, can be seen from most points along the Zion Canyon scenic drive.
+Yet much of Zion’s beauty is displayed right from the canyon floor.
+A 15-mile long Zion Canyon, paved roads, and accessible nature trails make sightseeing easy.
+Great White Throne, a pillar of white Navajo sandstone that featured prominently on the park’s 1938 WPA poster, can be seen from most points along the Zion Canyon scenic drive.

 Adventure is often just a bus stop away.
 To limit car traffic in the park, a free shuttle bus runs through the canyon, stopping at popular vistas and trailheads.
 While short nature paths and day hikes are common, some of them, like the Angel’s Landing trail, can get pretty challenging.

 Whether you’re looking to take in nature’s grandeur from a safe distance or test your limits in the backcountry, Zion National Park has plenty to offer.

 With the designation of the Zion Wilderness in 2009 as part of the Omnibus Land Management Act, protections to Zion National Park’s extensive backcountry increased dramatically, leaving an intense natural landscape for trekkers to explore.
 The vistas change with the season, from wildflowers in the spring to fall colors in the high country in early September.

 Permits are required for all camping in the backcountry, and visitors should take extra precautions based on the season.
 If you’re planning on hiking canyons, particularly in the Zion Narrows, plan on getting wet.
 Since the Zion Narrows trail is the river itself, expect to spend about 60 percent of the trip walking through water, wading, and even swimming.